 June 24th, 2020

-RVO & DCHI join hands in for access to modern energy
+RVO & DCHI have partnered up, in launching the second humanitarian acceleration programme on access to modern energy

-The aims to outlines opportunities for impact and find new ways to collaborate with private and development partners for access to modern energy for humanitarian .
+The Programme aims to outlines opportunities for impact and find new ways to collaborate with private and development partners for access to modern energy for humanitarian organisations.

 Access to a network and modern energy development